 Well for starters it’s the only way for student teachers to truly know how they’re doing.
-But there’s so much more to it than that.3 big reasons why teaching observations are vital Click To Tweet
+But there’s so much more to it than that.3 big reasons why observation is important for student teachers Click To Tweet

 Observations are important because they’re the connecting point between supervisors and their pre-service teachers.
 This is the time for the student teacher to show off their skills, figure out how they’re doing, and get that valuable one-on-one time with a mentor.
-All of these benefits factor into the three biggest reasons why observations are so important:
+All of these benefits factor into the three biggest reasons why observation is important:

 1. Formative Assessment

 Especially for new teachers, it can be incredibly difficult to know how well they teach.
 Some might think they have teaching in the bag while others think they have a very long way to go for success.
 And both camps of students are often wrong in their own self-assessments.

 Instead of letting pre-service teachers guess how they’re doing, observations are a chance to help them along the way.
 Once the end of their field experience rolls around, they can be ready for certification instead of walking into a final cumulative assessment unprepared.

 The whole point of evaluating student teachers along the way is to give them great feedback they can use.
 It’s just as important to tell them what they’re doing right as it is to let them know what they’re doing wrong.
 And that knowledge will empower them to make real improvements.
 This is one of the biggest reasons why observation is important.